Michel Majerus Estate

 Strongly inspired by Michel Majerus’ treatment of street and computer culture, Murakami became interested in Majerus after observing that he was “much more mysterious” than his American counterparts, pushing forward from the “New Painting Movement” of Andy Warhol and Jean-Michel Basquiat.
 Having only discovered the works of Michel Majerus a few years ago, Takashi Murakami devoted three years to this series, which reveals not only the foresight of Michel Majerus as an artist but also how art, especially art of the Pop and post-Pop periods, is so relevant today.
 Murakami’s works lay bare how these first flirtations with popular culture have anticipated and shaped our contemporary world dominated by brands, slogans, franchised comic characters, Key Opinion Leaders, Internet memes and fake news, in turn shifting viewers’ perceptions of the image.
 Murakami is fascinated by Majerus because he, like Murakami, enjoyed the critical twist in this depiction, the twist that defined German art of the post-war generation, filtering global pop culture in a distinctly distanced way.
 One can observe this critical distance in Takashi Murakami’s works, which grew out of the same postwar generation, albeit on the other side of the world.
 This distance bred a love-hate relationship with the superficial proposal of pure Pop.

-Groups may visit the Estate both during our regular hours and at other times upon arrangement.
+Groups may visit the Estate both during our regular hours and at any other time upon arrangement.
 Please contact us in advance to register your group’s visit here.

 For further information and image material, please contact the Michel Majerus Estate: [email protected]